Overview of the Series

 Law & Order Special Victims Unit Season Episodes

-Law & Order SVU ran for an amazing 20 seasons and a total of 441 episodes.
+Law & Order SVU ran for an impressive 20 seasons and 441 episodes.
 Each episode ran for approximately 40 to 44 minutes.
 All 20 seasons are available to stream online at Amazon Video.
 They are also available on DVD.

 Season 1 Episodes

-- S1 – E2 – A Single Life – The team works to piece together the secret past of a victim who is pushed out of her apartment window.
+- S1 – E2 – A Single Life – The team works to piece together the secret past of a victim pushed out of her apartment window.

 - S1 – E4 – Hysteria – A murdered prostitute leads the Special Victims Unit on a search for a serial killer.

-- S1 – E6 – Sophomore Jinx – A hostess for prospective college athletes is killed and things are pointing at a new recruit.
+- S1 – E6 – Sophomore Jinx – A hostess for prospective college athletes is killed, and things point at a recruit.

 - S1 – E8 – Stalked – The Assistant DA is raped and murdered.
-The evidence leads the SVU into one of the criminals she put behind bars.
+The evidence leads the SVU to one of the criminals she put behind bars.

 - S1 – E10 – Closure – The SVU investigates a rape, but the case goes nowhere.
-Six months later, a similar incident leads to the attacker.
+Six months later, a similar incident led to the attacker.

 - S1 – E11 – Bad Blood – The Unit investigates the brutal death of a prominent figure.

-- S1 – E13 – Disrobed – A judge is murdered and the team finds out he was involved in some bad things.
+- S1 – E13 – Disrobed – A judge is murdered, and the team discovers he was involved in some bad things.

-- S1 – E14 – Limitations – The team works to close the case on a serial rapist.
+- S1 – E14 – Limitations – The team works to close the case of a serial rapist.